SecureIdentityAlliance/osia/src/doc/functional/_enrollment.rst

     :param str enrollmentID: The ID of the enrollment.
     :param string transactionID: The client generated transactionID.
     :return: a status indicating success or error.

+.. py:function:: delteEnrollment(enrollmentID, transactionID)
+    :noindex:

+    Deletes the enrollment

+    **Authorization**: :todo:`To be defined`

+    :param str enrollmentID: The ID of the enrollment.
+    :param string transactionID: The client generated transactionID.
+    :return: a status indicating success or error.

+.. py:function:: findEnrollments(expressions, transactionID)
+    :noindex:

+    Retrieve a list of enrollments which match passed in search criteria.

+    **Authorization**: :todo:`To be defined`

+    :param list[(str,str,str)] expressions: The expressions to evaluate.
+Each expression is described with the attribute's name, the operator (one of ``<``, ``>``, ``=``, ``>=``, ``<=``) and the attribute value
+    :param string transactionID: The client generated transactionID.
+    :return: a status indicating success or error and in case of success the matching enrollment list.

 .. py:function:: sendBuffer(enrollmentId, data)
     :noindex: